-The weighted-average buy-bid FTR price in the Monthly Balance of Planning Period FTR Auctions for the 2013 to 2014 planning period was \$0.17, up from \$0.08 per MW in the 2013 to 2014 planning period.

-- Revenue.
-The 2015 to 2018 Long Term FTR Auction generated \$9.0 million of net revenue for all FTRs, down from \$16.8 million in the 2014 to 2017 Long Term FTR Auction.
-The 2014 to 2015 Annual FTR Auction generated \$748.6 million in net revenue, up \$190.2 million from the 2013 to 2014 Annual FTR Auction.
-The Monthly Balance of Planning Period FTR Auctions generated \$12.5 million in net revenue for all FTRs for the first seven months of the 2014 to 2015 planning period, up from \$5.4 million for the same time period in the 2013 to 2014 planning period. - Revenue Adequacy.
-FTRs were paid at 100 percent of the target allocation level for the first seven months of the 2014 to 2015 planning period.
-This high level of revenue adequacy was primarily due to the significant reduction in the allocation of Stage 1B and Stage 2 ARRs as a result of PJM's implementation of more conservative outage assumptions and additional constraints (closed loop interfaces) in the FTR auction model.
+- (8.8 percent) of FTR buy bids and 710,740 MW (22.0 percent) of FTR sell offers cleared. - Price.
+The weighted-average buy-bid cleared FTR price in the Monthly Balance of Planning Period FTR Auctions for the 2014 to 2015 planning period was \$0.18, up from \$0.08 per MW in the 2013 to 2014 planning period. - Revenue.
+The Monthly Balance of Planning Period FTR Auctions generated \$17.3 million in net revenue for all FTRs for the first ten months of the 2014 to 2015 planning period, up from \$8.3 million for the same time period in the 2013 to 2014 planning period. - Revenue Adequacy.
+FTRs were paid at 100 percent of the target allocation level for the first ten months of the 2014 to 2015 planning period.
+This high level of revenue adequacy was primarily due to the significant reduction in the allocation of Stage 1B and Stage 2 ARRs as a result of PJM's implementation of more conservative outage assumptions and additional constraints (closed loop interfaces) in the FTR auction model. - ARR and FTR Offset.

-Figure 16 FTR payout ratio by month, excluding and including excess revenue distribution: January 2004 through December 2014 period.
-In the 2013 to 2014 planning period, total ARR and FTR revenues offset 98.2 percent of the congestion costs.

-• ARR and FTR Offset.
 ARRs and FTRs served as an effective, but not total, offset to congestion.
-ARR and FTR revenues offset 90.8 percent of the total congestion costs including the Day-Ahead Energy Market and the balancing energy market in PJM for the first seven months of the 2014 to 2015 planning
+ARR and FTR revenues offset 88.5 percent of the total congestion costs including the Day-Ahead Energy Market and the balancing energy market in PJM for the first ten months of the 2014 to 2015 planning period.
+In the 2013 to 2014 planning period, total ARR and FTR revenues offset 98.2 percent of the congestion costs. - Profitability.

-• Profitability.
 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
-In 2014, FTRs were profitable overall, with \$873.9 million in profits for physical entities, of which \$473.1 million was from self-scheduled FTRs, and \$543.6 million for financial entities.
-FTRs were undervalued in the auctions compared to their returns from congestion revenue, despite the fact that the payout ratio was less than 1.0.
-FTR profits were high for 2014 due in large part to very high January congestion and higher than normal congestion in February and March.
+In 2015, FTRs were profitable overall, with \$255.2 million in profits for physical entities, of which \$160.3 million was from self-scheduled FTRs, and \$171.2 million for financial entities.